lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 EnvelopedData instead of EncryptedValue.
 This document also includes the updates specified in Section 2 and Appendix A.2 of RFC 9480.

-The updates maintain backward compatibility with CMP version 2 wherever possible.
-Updates to CMP version 2 are improving crypto agility, extending the polling mechanism, adding new general message types, and adding extended key usages to identify special CMP server authorizations.
-CMP version 3 is introduced for changes to the ASN.1 syntax, which are support of EnvelopedData, certConf with hashAlg, POPOPrivKey with agreeMAC, and RootCaKeyUpdateContent in ckuann messages.

 This document obsoletes RFC 4210 and together with I-D.ietf-lamps-rfc6712bis and it also obsoletes RFC 9480.
 Appendix F of this document updates the Section 9 of RFC 5912.